remscodes/ngx-testing-tools/docs/components/element.md

 - fixture
   - type: `ComponentFixture<any>`.
-  - description: Root component fixture created with `TestBed`.
+  - description: the root component fixture created with `TestBed`.
 - selectorOrDirective
   - type: `string` or `Type<any>`.
-  - description: CSS selector or Angular directive.
+  - description: the CSS selector or Angular directive.

 ## Table of contents